google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 log, which is identified by the `log_id`.
 The required signature algorithm is one of the log's parameters.

+When evaluating compliance {{evaluating_compliance}}, the TLS client will consider only those SCTs that it was able to validate.

 ### Fetching inclusion proofs  {#fetching_inclusion_proofs}

 When a TLS client has validated a received SCT but does not yet possess